dulnan/faltbar/README.md

 only existing technologies, like HTML, JS and CSS.
 The core is basically just a webview which renders a single HTML page.

+## Rules

+### No external requests
+Faltbar does not and will never make requests to external resources.
+It exclusively communicates to a backend running on localhost.
+No external stylesheets or scripts are included.

+### Modularity
+Every component of Faltbar must be modular.
+A component should not interact with other components, except for child components.

+### Easy Customizing
+Every component can be easily customized, extended or replaced.
+The default theme is in no way making it hard or even impossible to overwrite styling or layout.

 ## Project setup
 ```
 npm install